 Status and Distribution

-Widely scattered but local over much of England with a strong preference for coastal eastern and southern regions but has been found regularly inland; locally common on Scilly Isles; rare in Scotland, Wales and Ireland and apparently absent from the Channel Islands.
+Widely scattered but local over much of England with a preference for coastal eastern and southern regions but has also been found regularly inland; locally common on Scilly Isles; rare in Scotland, Wales and Ireland and apparently absent from the Channel Islands.

 Foodplant and Larval Feeding Signs